 What to Do if a Window Breaks

-Happy snowy day Culpeper!
+Happy summer day Culpeper!
 We hope you are enjoying a day off and if you are not, drive carefully because accidents happen.
 One accident that we see a lot is a broken window.
 Most of our clients call us because they need to replace their old windows, but we do get those that just need one window replaced.
 A broken window can be dangerous and a nuisance, especially on a snow day such as this one.

 Tips to deal with a broken window: